Super Mario RPG: Legend of the Seven Stars

 An unused animation of Geno holding his head.
 A similar animation plays when Geno first comes to life and bonks against the staircase, though there he is seen from the back.

-An unused animation of Princess Peach crying profusely on the floor.
+An unused animation of Peach crying profusely on the floor.
 This animation is used in the early version of the cutscene where Mario first arrives at Booster Tower, the final one instead using the animation of Peach crying while standing up.
 Moreover, the first frame of this animation is actually used during Peach and Booster's wedding after Peach gets knocked down by Mario and Bowser's impromptu entrance.

-An alternate, equally unused version of the aforementioned Princess Peach crying animation.
+An alternate, equally unused version of the aforementioned Peach crying animation.
 This one is rather interesting, as at the end Peach is seen poking her eye out as if to see if whoever she was beside saw that she was crying.
 It's unknown where this "fake cry" animation would have been used.

 An unused variation of Czar Dragon's spell casting animation.
-Was going to be used for a charge up animation, akin to Valor up, or Vigor up.
+Was going to be used for a charge up animation, akin to Valor Up or Vigor up!

 An attack which would have been used by the enemy Leuko, as well as its palette-swap Muckle.
 Due to them only using magic, this physical attack animation goes completely unseen.